Status

 The Docker build environment allows to have a containerized build environment where all dependencies are solved.
 It simplifies a lot the environment setup as only Docker dependency needs to be solved.
 In addition it makes the build environment agnostic of the host OS.

-In this How to we describe the installation on a Windows machine together with Microsoft Visual Studio Code IDE as an example.
+In this How To, we describe the installation on a Windows machine together with Microsoft Visual Studio Code IDE as an example.
 The same approach can be easily deployed on Linux or MacOS, please refer to Docker website for more details.

-Note: Docker is not a mandatory requirement to use Wirepas Massive SDK.
+Note: Docker is not a mandatory requirement to use Wirepas SDK.
 Native installation can be also performed.
-The Docker environment offers a lot of advantages such as OS independence, and dependencies already solved.
+The Docker environment offers a lot of advantages such as OS independence, and tool dependencies already solved.

 In the next chapters you will setup and build an application in 5 steps